nbomasi/MarketPeak_Ecommerce/README.md

 ![syncing](Images/syncing-local-and-remote-main.png)

-**Step 4: Deploying Updates to the Production Server**
+**Task 4: Deploying Updates to the Production Server**

-**Pull the Latest Changes on the Server:** SSH into your AWS EC2 instance where the production website is hosted.
+**4.1 Pull the Latest Changes on the Server:** SSH into your AWS EC2 instance where the production website is hosted.
 Navigate to the website's directory and pull the latest changes from the main branch.

 ```markdown
 git pull origin main
 ```

-**Restart the Web Server (if necessary):** Depending on the nature of the updates, you may need to restart the web server to apply the changes.
+**4.2 Restart the Web Server (if necessary):** Depending on the nature of the updates, you may need to restart the web server to apply the changes.

 ![pulling-from-deployment-ec2](Images/Pulling-from-ec2.png)